To grow your online store, you need to do one of three things:

 - Increase the price of your product

-The problem is that the average e-commerce store spends 80% of their marketing budget on acquisition, when 40% of their revenue is generated from only 8% of their loyal repeat customers!
+The problem is that the average e-commerce store spends 80% of their marketing budget on acquisition, when 65% of their revenue is generated from existing customers!

 Recent studies reveal that only 27% of first time buyers place a second order with a business, but the customers that do are almost twice as likely to make subsequent orders.

 In this article I am going to show you trending strategies you can adapt to your online store right away to get your customers to order again, spend more, and reveal why repeat customers are crucial to your success.

 Repeat customers are the cash cow of your business

 You cannot solely rely on your marketing team to continually find you new customers.
 As more businesses jump on Google Ads, Facebook, and other platforms to advertise, the cost to acquire a customer rises each year and there will come a time when it's no longer profitable to acquire a new customer unless they place subsequent orders.

 Not only are current customers 8x more likely to order again, but their average cart value is double that of new customers.

 Each time a customer spends money at your store, you'll be able to gather data on their shopping behavior, allowing you to send personalized emails and offers to encourage further orders.

 This isn't possible when targeting new prospects as you have no meaningful data on them.
 Getting first time buyers to spend more is easier, cheaper, and results in higher revenue orders.